futoin/specs/draft/ftn12_async_api.md

 ## 2.2.
 Functions

+It is assumed that all functions in this section are part of **single AsyncSteps interface**.
+However, they are grouped by semantical scope of use.

+### 2.2.1.
+Common API - can be used in any context

 1. *AsyncSteps add( execute_callback func[, error_callback onerror] )*
     * add step, executor callback gets async interface as parameter
     * can be called multiple times to add sub-steps of the same level (sequential execution)